djordjijem/Contacts-Keeper/README.md

 User stories:
   - user can register for new account
   - user can login into his account with his email and passwrod
-  - user can privately add new contacts
+  - user can add new contacts
+  - user can search for existing contacts
   - user can delete contacts
   - user can update current contacts
   - user can sign-out